 - Article by:

 - Liza Picard

-The Great Exhibition, housed within the ‘Crystal Palace’, displayed Prince Albert’s vision of exhibiting industry.
-Liza Picard looks at the exhibits, the building and the ideas behind it all which attracted millions of visitors during 1851.
+The Great Exhibition, housed within the ‘Crystal Palace’, embodied Prince Albert’s vision to display the wonders of industry from around the world.
+Liza Picard looks at the exhibits, the building and the ideas behind the project.